 - The bile duct and pancreatic duct usually join just before entering the duodenum and share a common opening into the small intestine.

-The pancreas consists of two kinds of tissues:
+The pancreas consists of two kinds of tissues that perform different functions:

-- Exocrine -- tissues that make powerful enzymes to digest fats, proteins, and carbohydrates.
-The enzymes normally are produced and carried in an inactive form to the duodenum, where activation then occurs as needed.
-Exocrine tissues also make and secrete bicarbonates that neutralize stomach acids and allow for the activation of pancreatic enzymes.
+- The exocrine pancreas makes, stores and releases powerful enzymes to digest fats, proteins, and carbohydrates in the small intestine.
+The enzymes normally are produced and carried in an inactive form to the small intestine, where the enzymes are activated as needed.
+Exocrine tissues also make and release bicarbonate that neutralizes stomach acids and allows for the activation of pancreatic enzymes.

 Common Diseases of the Pancreas